Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 ENG 120: ADVANCED TOPICS IN WRITING, 3 credit hrs.

 Students in this course at the advanced level will explore a focused issue or set of issues in the process and production of writing.
-Topics might include "Creative Writing: Collage and Collaboration," "Writing for New Media," "Reading and Writing the Novella," and so on.
-Section-specific course descriptions will be availabel before registration.
+Section-specific course descriptions, and, in some cases, prerequisites, will be available before registration.
 Frequent writing and revision.
-Prerequisites: One of the following: If prerequisite taken before Fall 2013: ENG 060, 061, 086, 090, 091, 092, or 093 or instructor permission.
-If prerequisite taken Fall 2013 or after: ENG 038, 039, 086, 090, 091, 092, or 093 or instructor permission.
+General prerequisites: ENG 038, 039, 086, 090, 091, 092, or 093 or instructor permission.
 May be repeated once for credit when the topic varies.

 ENG 123: ADVANCED TOPICS IN THEORY AND CRITICISM, 3 credit hrs.